Dragonado/Dragonado/README.md

 - 🔭 I am one of the lead maintainers of [CodePal](https://marketplace.visualstudio.com/items?itemName=IEEE-NITK.codepal), a VSCode extension used by **2000+** competitive programmers around the world.

-- I myself am an avid competitve programmer.
+- I am an avid competitve programmer.
 My achievements include reaching a title of **Candidate Master** on CodeForces and being selected for **ICPC 2021 Asia West** continent finals.
-I have also set several problems for many reputed CP platforms.
+I have also set several problems for many reputed CP platforms like CodeDrills and Codechef.
 You can check them [here](https://github.com/Dragonado/my_CP_problems).

 - 💻 I interned at **Google** in the summer of 2022, and am open for any opportunities.